-On completion of a first degree course (B.Sc.) the student may wish to proceed to a higher degree, usually a Master of Science degree.
-This usually entails two to three years' research under direction.
+On completion of a first degree course (B.Sc.) the student may wish to proceed to a higher degree.
+This usually entails two or three years' research under direction.
 A limited number of Scholarships are available at this and other Universities, and these are competitive.